webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 the hood with the AMSI APIs, following the steps described in [this post]( https://www.contextis.com/en/blog/amsi-bypass).
-Having the [list]( https://docs.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-functions) of different AMSI functions can be useful as reference in order to follow this section.
+Having the [list]( https://docs.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-functions) of different AMSI functions can be useful as a reference in order to follow this section.

 If we run two separate commands $first and $second in separate PowerShell prompts, we will see that they scanned separately.
 More precisely, we have two Scans, each happening in a